 Note on the Community Infrastructure Levy (Coronavirus) (Amendment) (England) Regulations 2020

-If you wish to apply for a payment deferral, please provide the following information to [email protected] no sooner than 14 days prior to the payment due date, or as soon as practicable after the payment is due;
+If you wish to apply for a payment deferral, please email the following information no sooner than 14 days prior to the payment due date, or as soon as practicable after the payment is due:

-For further information, please contact Lichfield District Council’s CIL team at [email protected], or click the following link for the government Coronavirus (COVID-19): Community Infrastructure Levy guidance.
+For further information, please email our CIL team view the Coronavirus (COVID-19): Community Infrastructure Levy guidance on the government website.